wzr1337/rsi.schema/doc/schema.spec.md

           "additionalHeaders": { // additional headers which might need to be sent with the request (optional) "<someHeaderName>": {
-              "description": "<this header is used for ...>" // a description of the headers purpose "isRequired": true|false, // marks it as required with every request "type": "string" // its type
+              "description": "<this header is used for ...>" // a description of the headers purpose "isRequired": true|false, // marks it as required with every request (optional) "type": "string" // its type
             }
           }
         },
         "put": { // defines the PUT method to be performable on /<service>/<resource>/ level, i.e create new elements letting the client decide about the id/name of the element (rarely used)
           "description": "Lorem Ipsum amet sit",
-          "additionalHeaders": { // allows additional, non-standard headers specific to the request (optional) "<header>": { // makes the <header> available for transport "isRequired": true, // marks the attribute to be required on each request (optional) "type": "string" // headers are always strings }
-          },
           "parameters": { // holds all the attributes being able to be given when creating new elements via PUT "<stringAttribute>": { // makes the <stringAttribute> available for creation "isRequired": true, // marks the attribute to be required on each request (optional)